SamMilnes/DS-Individual-Final-Project/README.md

 Even though I did this project for my data science class project, I plan on trying to make my model more accurate and mess around with it more in the feature.

+After doing some research, it was clear that other people have tried using machine learning for predicing golf scores many times.
+The overlying conclusion that gets talked about is that it is very difficult to be accurate with sports predicting in general.
+Espically a sport like golf where it is played by one person, not by a team.

 The code for this project can be found here: https://github.com/SamMilnes/DS-Individual-Final-Project/blob/main/Code.ipynb

 ## Instructions For Running Project